WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 ### HighPendingRegionNotification

-When folders are moved or modified in a migrating directory during a migration, these are logged as pending regions.
-Exceeding the configured maximum number of pending regions during a migration will cause it to automatically abort.
+When directories are migrated, moved or modified they are logged as pending regions.
+Exceeding the configured maximum number of pending regions, during migration, will cause the migration to abort.

 This issue can be resolved by raising the maximum number of pending regions in the migration.